 We strongly encourage you to not only provide feedback during performance reviews since they happen just a couple of times a year; feedback is something that should be consistently provided.
 Take advantage of your one-on-ones, you’re probably reviewing other items during them so why not give some feedback regarding something your employees are working on at the moment.

-But the feedback you provide during a year end review should be more insightful and should review a longer period of time.
+But the feedback you provide during a year end employee evaluation should be more insightful and should review a longer period of time.
 By now you probably know a little more about each employee, their strengths and weaknesses.
-Start by pointing out their strengths and how they help them do their job, it’s even better if you have some examples on how their strengths shined through a project or task, examples will make a stronger statement and they’ll reinforce positive behaviours.
+Start by pointing out their strengths and how they help them do their job, it’s even better if you have some examples on how their strengths shined through a project or task, examples will make a stronger statement and they’ll reinforce positive behaviors.

-When talking about weaknesses, it’s important not to call them like that, but choose a different term like “areas for improvement”.
+When talking about weaknesses during an employee evaluation, it’s important not to call them like that, but choose a different term like “areas for improvement”.
 Everyone has weaknesses and we’ve all got something to work on, but it’s particularly important to work on those areas for improvement that prevent employees from performing their best.
 As with the strengths, having examples will help you make a better point.
 As humans, we tend to focus more on the negatives than the positives, so stating an example of a moment where our weaknesses affected the job will have a huge impact on your employees and hopefully they’ll work on their areas for improvement.
 You can also check out this article on self evaluation examples to encourage your team to run personal evaluations of their performance.

 In the end, there is always room for improvement!

 Ok, now that you’ve had the chance to lay down all of your positive and negative notes regarding your employee’s performance, it’s time to let them speak.
 Listen actively and don’t interrupt them, they too have a lot to say.
 The point of this is not to turn the interaction into an argument, but rather to see if there’s something you missed, regardless of it changing your rating of their performance or not.
-Your employees also want to feel heard and share their opinion during work evaluations, and you can comment on their points after they’ve aired out what they had to say and then politely explain you won’t change your rating since you gave it based on what you saw and experienced, but you can offer to do another performance review in the future and pay special attention on the matters they’re addressing, set a time for this review when agreeing on it.
+Your employees also want to feel heard and share their opinion during work evaluations, and you can comment on their points after they’ve aired out what they had to say and then politely explain you won’t change your employee evaluation rating since you gave it based on what you saw and experienced, but you can offer to do another performance review in the future and pay special attention on the matters they’re addressing, set a time for this review when agreeing on it.

 Give your employees the opportunity to provide you with their feedback.
 As we said, there’s always room for improvement and that includes managers.
-Even if the performance review is focused on the employee, that doesn't mean you can’t benefit from it too regarding your management skills.
+Even if the employee evaluation is focused on the employee, that doesn't mean you can’t benefit from it too regarding your management skills.

 Establish how you, as their manager, will evaluate your employee’s performance from this point on and describe what you’re expecting from them, leaving no room for doubt.